 We face intense competition from many other providers of credit cards and other consumer financial products and services.
-In particular, in our credit card activities, we compete with international, ragional and local bank card issuers, with other general purpose credit or charge card issuers, and to a certain extent, issuers of smart cards and debit cards.
+In particular, in our credit card activities, we compete with international, national, regional and local bank card issuers, with other general purpose credit or charge card issuers, and to a certain extent, issuers of smart cards and debit cards.
 We also compete with providers of other types of financial services and consumer loans such as home equity lines and other mortgage related products that offer consumers debt consolidation.
 We face similar competitive markets in our auto financing, small business lending, home loan lending and installment loan activities as well as in our international markets.
 Thus, the cost to acquire new accounts will continue to vary among product lines and may rise.
-Other credit card companies may compete with us for customers by offering lower interest rates and fees, higher credit limits and/or customer services or product features that are more attractive than those we offer.
+Other credit card companies may compete with us for customers by offering lower initial interest rates and fees, higher credit limits and/or customer services or product features that are more attractive than those we offer.
 Because customers generally choose credit card issuers (or other sources of financing) based on price (primarily interest rates and fees), credit limit and other product features, customer loyalty is limited.
+In addition, intense competition may lead to product and pricing practices that may adversely impact long-term customer loyalty; the Company may choose to not engage in such practices, which may adversely impact its ability to compete, particularly in the short term.
 Increased competition has resulted in, and may continue to cause, a decrease in credit card response rates and reduced productivity of marketing dollars invested in certain lines of business.
 Competition may also have an impact on customer attrition as our customers accept offers from other credit card lenders and/or providers of other consumer lending products, such as home equity financing.